dotnet/runtime/docs/coding-guidelines/adding-api-guidelines.md

 ### Determine target framework

-`netstandard` or `netcoreapp` is the target framework version currently under development.
+`netstandard2.1` or `netcoreapp5.0` is the target framework version currently under development.

-- If the library is [part of netstandard](#faq)
+- If the library is [part of netstandard2.1](#faq)
-  - Your target framework should be `netstandard`
+  - Your target framework should be `netstandard2.1`
-  - If it is a new API only available on .NET Core then it will be added to `netcoreapp`
+  - If it is a new API only available on .NET Core then it will be added to `netcoreapp5.0`
 - If the library is not part of netstandard
   - If package dependencies are changed then your target framework should be the minimum target framework that supports all your package dependencies.
-  - If your package depends directly on runtime changes or library changes that ship with the runtime (i.e. System.Private.CoreLib) then your target framework should be `netstandard`.
+  - If your package depends directly on runtime changes or library changes that ship with the runtime (i.e. System.Private.CoreLib) then your target framework should be `netstandard2.1`.
   - When targeting `netstandardX` your new API must be supported by all target frameworks that map to that netstandard version (see [mapping table][net-standard table]).
 If not bump the version to the minimum netstandard version that supports this API on all frameworks that map to that netstandard version.

 ### Determine library version
-- If targeting netstandard
+- If targeting netstandard2.1
   - Ensure minor version of the assembly is bumped since last stable package release
-- If targeting netcoreapp
+- If targeting netcoreapp5.0
   - No assembly version bump necessary

 ## Making the changes in repo